sambayless/monosat/README.md

 # MonoSAT
 MonoSAT is a SAT Modulo Theory solver for *[monotonic theories]*, over Booleans and bitvectors.
 It supports a wide set of graph predicates (including reachability, shortest paths, maximum *s-t* flow, minimum spanning tree, and acyclicity constraints).
 MonoSAT also has limited support for geometric constraints involving convex hulls of point sets, and experimental support for constraints on finite state machines.

-MonoSAT now comes with a simplified, Z3-inspired Python 3 interface (see api/python).
+MonoSAT comes with a simplified, Z3-inspired Python 3 interface (see api/python).
 See installation instructions below; see also the [tutorial].

 To see further examples of use cases for MonoSAT, and details on the (very simple) input file format that MonoSAT accepts, see  [FORMAT].